- Which file should I use to get the fullest set of GO annotations for a species?

 - How do I cite GOA?

-2. I want to look only at mouse/rat/zebrafish/Arabidopsis GO annotations - which file should I use to get the fullest set of GO annotations for this species?
+1. Which file should I use to get the fullest set of GO annotations for a species?

-In the GO Consortium there are a number of model organism groups which provide association files containing annotations for their species, these groups are the authoritative repository for their particular species.
-In these files, annotations will be associated to the protein/gene identifier of the corresponding model organism group.
-These groups also integrate annotations from other GO annotation sources such as GOA (a multi-species resource) on a regular basis.
+In the GO Consortium, there are a number of model organism databases that are the authoritative source of GO annotations for their respective species.
+These groups also integrate annotations from other sources including GOA (a multi-species resource) on a regular basis.

-Both model organism group and GOA species-specific files are available from; http://www.geneontology.org/GO.current.annotations.shtml
+Both model organism group and GOA species-specific files are available on our FTP site.

-3. Why can I/can't I see an annotation in a UniProtKB record when it appears in the association file?
+2. Why can't I see an annotation in a UniProtKB record when it appears in the gene association file?